ROCm/rocprofiler-compute/docs/install/core-install.rst

 .. note::

-   ROCm Compute Profiler will use the first version of ``Python3`` found in your system's ``PATH``.
-If the default version of Python3 is older than 3.8, you may need to update your system's ``PATH`` to point to a newer version of Python3.
+   ROCm Compute Profiler will use the first version of ``python3`` found in your system's ``PATH``.
+If the default version of Python is older than 3.8, you may need to update your system's ``PATH`` to point to a newer version.

 ROCm Compute Profiler depends on a number of Python packages documented in the top-level ``requirements.txt`` file.
 Install these *before* configuring ROCm Compute Profiler.